Taxes are a certainty that we all must pay and we have compiled a comprehensive list of the US income tax rates by state.

 - Or, the state you live in imposes a progressive tax.
 This means that people with higher taxable incomes pay higher state income tax rates, and those with lower incomes pay less tax.

-Most people live and work in the same state for the entire year.
-This is your state of residence and determines the rate of income tax you pay.
-You may have a job that requires travel to other states, but this does not typically affect the rate of tax you pay on your income, it is the state you live in that determines this.
+You may have a job that requires travel to other states, but this does not typically affect the rate of tax you pay on your income; it is the state you live in that determines this.

 However, if you lived in one state for part of the year and moved to another state, you may owe state income tax to two different states at two different rates.
-Similarly, if you work in one state and own income-generating property in another state, you may be liable to pay income tax in more than one state, which may require more than one tax return.
+Similarly, if you work in one state and own income-generating property in another, you may be liable to pay income tax in more than one state, which may require more than one tax return.

 What is a State Income Tax?

 US state income tax rates on a per-state basis are collected to primarily fund state budgets rather than the federal government.
-It is a similar tax to federal income tax, but different in the sense that it is designed to benefit the state you earned your income in (where you live), rather than fund the federal government as a whole.
+It is a similar tax to federal income tax but different in the sense that it is designed to benefit the state you earned your income in (where you live), rather than fund the federal government as a whole.

-While it is an attractive proposition for you and your family to move to a state with no income, such as the nine states mentioned above, the question then becomes, whether you have to make up the difference in other types of taxes, and ultimately pay more than those who live in states that impose a state income tax.
+While it is an attractive proposition for you and your family to move to a state with no income, such as the nine states mentioned above, the question then becomes whether you have to make up the difference in other types of taxes and ultimately pay more than those who live in states that impose a state income tax.

 The most common way for states with no income tax to generate tax revenue that subsidizes the lack of income tax they are charging you is through sales tax.